Gigaloader/WXR_Magnitude_10_Firmware/README.md

 7. Run first layer calibration if needed.
 9. Done!

-FYI: Linear-Advance value for PLA is "K 0.072" and needs to be set via start G-code in your Slicer.
+FYI: Linear-Advance value for PLA is around "K 0.05" to "K 0.072" and needs to be set via start G-code in your Slicer.
+Depending on the filament used.
 Every fillament type has a slightly different value.
 The print profiles for Prusa Slicer has them already preset for PLA.
 Check back for updated profiles for other filament types like PETG, ASA etc. Or you just create your own by tweaking the K value for your filaments.
 The "Magnitude (Seismic Layer Shift)" printer setting is experimental.